johannes-p-b/dwarpy-to-radmc3d/run_dwarpy_single_disk/README.md

 Kimmig et al. "Dwarpy: A One-Dimensional Evolution Code for Warped Astrophysical Disks".
 JOURNAL (YEAR) ...

 Dwarpy is used to simulate warped disks and their evolution in time.
 With RADMC-3D corresponding radiative transfer computations can quickly be performed.
-In the following, the simulation of a single Dwarpy disk is explained.
-To do a simulation of a disk evolving in time, visit the directory run_dwarp_disk_evolution.
+In the following, a radiative transfer simulation of a single Dwarpy disk is explained.
+To do a simulation of a disk evolving in time, please visit the directory run_dwarp_disk_evolution.

 CREATE YOUR OWN DISK WITH DWARPY